Tackling Candida: Part 2

 Now, when I say “slow,” I don’t mean slow.
 “Slow” is the old protocol, where people were told that it could take up to six months—or even two years—to clear yeast.
 Nope, nope, and nope.
 Not with this approach…

-Hands down, my go-to, single, anti-yeast supplement is Biocidin (Biocidin Potent Broad Spectrum), a synergistic combination of botanical medicines that targets the entire GI tract, including not only yeast, but also some bacterial overgrowth.
+For those who’ve known me for a while, you know that I’ve recommended Biocidin (Biocidin Potent Broad Spectrum) for some time, which is a synergistic combination of botanical medicines that targets the entire GI tract, including not only yeast, but also some bacterial overgrowth.
 It’s also good to take for “winter wellness.”

-Biocidin not only kills yeast and (certain) bacteria, but it also breaks down the cell walls of the yeast organism and dissolves the biofilm that the yeast produces.
+My favorite zeolite along with my favorite microbiome support product not only eradicate yeast, but they also break down the cell walls of the yeast organism and dissolve the biofilm that the yeast produces.
 This is critically important.

 This is WHY the old protocols fail.
 Not that herbs and botanicals like oregano oil, grapefruit seed extract, pau d’arco, and caprylic acid aren’t anti-fungal—they are.
 But for an effective cleanse, we have to get at the biofilm, the slimy protective mechanism that yeast forms around itself.
 Biofilm is what makes yeast so pervasive and difficult to cleanse with the old way of doing things.

-For more intense, external manifestations of candida, including scalp itching, tinea versicolor (fungal infection of the skin), oral thrush, or fungal fingernails/toenails, I recommend Biocidin tincture (Biocidin Broad Spectrum Liquid) applied externally, along with the capsules.
-The tincture can be ingested orally if you have a difficult time with pills.
+For more intense, external manifestations of candida, including scalp itching, tinea versicolor (fungal infection of the skin), oral thrush, or fungal fingernails/toenails, I recommend a tiny bit of Clean Slate and Restore to any affected area.
+So many people have gotten positively remarkable results with this.

 And remember, as we discussed in Part 1, it’s highly recommended that you do this alongside anyone you’re sexually intimate with.

-Please be sure to read the final section on this post about heavy metals and candida.
+Please be sure to read the final section on this post about heavy metals and yeast.

 A word about heavy metals